Richardaeld/Eldridge_Music/TESTING.md

 ---

 #### User Story
-+ As a shopper I want to be sent a confirmation email after I checkout.
++ As a shopper I want to receive a confirmation email upon checkout

 #### Expectation(s):
 + A confirmation email will be sent out after a purchse.